 College Year in Athens (CYA) offers a curriculum of university-level courses taught in English and concentrating on Ancient Greek Civilization and East Mediterranean area studies.
 Ancient Greek and Latin, as well as modern Greek, are available at several levels of expertise.
 Students may study at CYA for one or both semesters of the academic year.
-Located in downtown Athens, this non-profit educational institution offers excellent library resources and housing.
 Field trips to sites of archaeological importance are integrated into each term's offerings.

 The courses most suitable as substitutions for courses in the classics major are Art and Archaeology of Greece to the Roman Period (equivalent to Classics 221); Beginning Ancient Greek (Greek 101-102); advanced reading courses in Greek authors (Greek 202-302), Advanced Latin (Latin 205-304), and the Epic Tradition and Attic Tragedy (Classics 211).
-In addition, many CYA courses should meet core requirements in history, fine arts, literature, global studies, and cross-cultural engagement.
+In addition, other CYA courses may meet core requirements in history, fine arts, literature, global studies, and cross-cultural engagement.

-For further information, students may contact K. Bratt, Classics Department, or the Off-Campus Programs Office.
+For further information, contact K. Bratt, Classics Department,.

-Contemporary Music Program
+Contemporary Music Center

-New in the fall of 2001, the Contemporary Music Program is administered by the Council for Christian Colleges and Universities, of which Calvin College is a member.
-Program participants live together on Martha's Vinevard (Massachusetts) and follow either the Artist track or the Executive track.
-The Artist track is tailored to students considering careers as vocalists, musicians, song writers, recording artists, performers, producers, or recording engineers.
-The Executive track is designed for business, arts management marketing, communications, and other majors interested in possible careers as artist managers or agents, recording company executives, music publishers, etc. Students explore creativity and the marketplace from a Christian perspective as they work together to create and market a recording of original music and earn 16 semester hours of credit.
+The Contemporary Music Center is administered by the Council for Christian Colleges and Universities, of which Calvin College is a member.
+Program participants live together on Martha's Vineyard (Massachusetts) and follow with the Artist track or the Executive track.
+The Artist track is tailored to students considering careers as vocalists, musicians, song writers, recording artists, performers, producers or recording engineers.
+The Executive track is designed for business, arts management marketing, communications, and other majors interested in possible careers as artist managers or agents, recording company executives, music publishers, etc. Students explore creativity and the marketplace from a Christian perspective as they work together to create and market a recording or original music and earn 16 semester hours of credit.

-Students should be juniors or seniors with a grade point average of 2.75 or higher and be recommended by the program advisor, W. Romanowski.
-For further information, see the Off-Campus Programs Office.
+Students should be juniors or seniors with a GPA of 2.75 or higher and be recommended by the program advisor, W. Romanowski, Communication Arts and Sciences Department.